dhanushl0l/close-minimize-and-maximize-Custom-buttons/README.md

     Enjoy the enhanced window control experience with your personalized buttons!

-    or "https://addons.mozilla.org/en-US/firefox/addon/close-minimize-and-maximize/" to install the extension.
+OR "https://addons.mozilla.org/en-US/firefox/addon/close-minimize-and-maximize/" to install the extension from mozilla.

-The extension will now be installed and active in your browser.
-Features

 The Custom Window Control Buttons extension enhances the standard window controls (close, minimize, maximize/restore) with the following additional features: